AdrielBezerra/replication-template/README.md

-# Replication template
+# Rochelle's Awesome Project

-This is a template you can use for your final projects (as well other projects where you need to post replication code.)
-Fill in each section with information on your own project.
+This was such a great class!
+I'm so happy to sleep in tomorrow!

 ## Short Description